brunomacedo1203/Game-Loan-Management/README.md

-# Game-Loan-Management
-Game Loan Management is a full-stack web app for managing game loans.
-Built with .NET Core, Entity Framework, and Oracle on the backend, and Angular, Bootstrap, and TypeScript on the frontend.
-It supports CRUD operations, database integration, and export functionality, offering an intuitive and responsive UI.

-📌 Features

-Game Loan Tracking – Manage borrowers, lenders, and loan details.
+Game Loan Management Web Application 🚀

+I’d like to share a project I’ve been working on!
+This web app allows users to manage game loan records.
+I built it using C#, .NET Core MVC, Entity Framework, Oracle, and Bootstrap, focusing on creating a responsive and dynamic design.
-CRUD Operations – Create, read, update, and delete loans.
+Users can create, read, update, and delete game loan records, as well as export data to Excel.
-Data Export – Export loan records in Excel format.
-Responsive UI – Built with Bootstrap for a seamless experience.
-Secure Database – Uses Oracle with Entity Framework.

-🛠 Tech Stack

-Backend
+This project showcases my skills in full-stack development, with a particular focus on backend development and data management.

+Technologies Used:
-.NET Core – API development
+Backend: C# with .NET Core MVC
+Frontend: HTML, Bootstrap, and jQuery DataTable
-Entity Framework Core – ORM for database interaction Oracle Database – Data storage and management
+Database: Entity Framework with Oracle
-Frontend
-Angular – Frontend framework
-TypeScript – Strongly typed JavaScript
-Bootstrap – Responsive styling

 🚀 Getting Started

 Prerequisites